-Prerequisites: Introduction to Agriculture and Foundations of Animal and Plant Science
+Prerequisites: Introduction to Agriculture and Foundations of Animal and Plant Science (WILL NOT be offered in 24-25)

 The Landscape Design and Turf Management course includes instruction in the areas of: basic techniques of landscaping design; landscape construction, installation, and maintenance; establishment of turf management practices and procedures; careers in Turf Management and Landscape Design.
 With this course students will be encouraged to continue participation in the FFA chapter as well as expand their current SAE program and maintain a student record book.